Arslanhassan8888/MySpend---A-Personal-Expense-Managment-App/README.md

 - monitor spending trends over time
 - set and track monthly budgets
 - sort and search expense history
-- review spending visually through charts
+- Review spending visually through charts
 - interact with a structured dashboard with real-time feedback

 The application uses **Flask**, **SQLite**, **Jinja2**, **HTML/CSS**, and **JavaScript**, and follows a modular architecture using **Blueprints** and the **Application Factory pattern**.